 In 2014 RealtyShares investments covered $300 million in real estate property value via more than 200 properties across dozens of cities in 17 different states.

-One of the characteristics that makes RealtyShares different from real estate investment trusts (REITs) and other real estate investments is that you have a choice to invest in groups of properties, or to invest in a single very specific property.
+One of the characteristics that make RealtyShares different from real estate investment trusts (REITs) and other real estate investments is that you have a choice to invest in groups of properties or to invest in a single very specific property.

 RealtyShares reviews investment opportunities to make sure they meet the threshold criteria for the platform.
 If it does, the investment is listed on the site and will include everything from general information about the deal to legal documents that specify risk factors connected with the transaction.